alphagov/paas-team-manual/docs/team/working_practices.md

 repo at a later date.
 We should aim to submit all changes upstream.
 It may be appropriate to run against a branch of our fork for a limited period of time.
-We have decided to use a branch called `gds_master` for this, although some older reporitories may use something else.
+We have decided to use a branch called `gds_master` for this, although some older repositories may use something else.
 Feel free to change these as you encounter them, to improve consistency.

 # Technical Documentation Changes